-The third?
-The third was juuuuuust right.
 The perfect mix of peanut butter cookie and snickerdoodle; peanut buttery and cinnamon, chewy and soft.
 People often think the combination of cinnamon and peanut butter is weird – until they taste this recipe.
 Then they LOVE it!

-This?
 This is my new favorite cookie.
-And, as usual, I used Skippy Peanut Butter.
+And, as usual, I used Skippy Naturals Peanut Butter.
 Is there any other brand?
 It’s my favorite – but you can use any no-stir peanut butter.

 I use a lot of peanut butter.
 That jar is the largest size you can buy at Walmart, and I go through about one every two weeks…or less.
 And we don’t eat peanut butter sandwiches; 99% of it goes into baked goods.
 Check out my peanut butter collection for proof.